acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.6.1, which has:
+The latest stable version is 1.6.2, which has:

-* updated user guide theming using [Furo](https://github.com/pradyunsg/furo) Sphinx theme

-* other user guide enhancements including a new "command reference" page

-as well as the changes introduced in version 1.6.0:

-* easy installation via `pip`

-* online user guide at [Read the Docs](https://pytough.readthedocs.io)

-* updated Python packaging using a `pyproject.toml` file
+* a new `mulgrid` naming convention 3, with 3 characters for columns and 2 characters for layers

+* the `mulgrid` `column_track()` method has been re-written with a different algorithm, enabling it (and the `slice_plot()` method) to handle non-contiguous slices, e.g. if the slice passes out of the mesh and back in